Dr. Martin Lonsky

 Welcome to my personal website!

-My name is Dr. Martin Lonsky and I am currently a senior process integration engineer at Nexperia Germany, where I am working on silicon carbide-based power semiconductor devices.
-Prior to this industry role, I was a research scientist (04/2022-10/2023) working with Prof. Dr. Jens Müller at the Goethe University Frankfurt.
+My name is Dr. Martin Lonsky and I am currently a senior process integration engineer at the R&D department of Nexperia Germany, where I am working on the metallization of silicon carbide-based power semiconductor devices.
+Prior to this industry role, I was a research scientist (2022-2023) working with Prof. Dr. Jens Müller at the Goethe University Frankfurt.
 From 2019 to 2022, I was a postdoctoral researcher with Prof. Dr. Axel Hoffmann at the Materials Research Laboratory at the University of Illinois at Urbana-Champaign under a research fellowship by the German Science Foundation.

-I am intrigued by magnetic and electronic phenomena in materials as well as their applications with regard to next-generation computing and functional devices.
+I am interested in thin films and nanostructures, especially in their fabrication by means of physical vapor deposition (PVD), their electrical and magnetic properties, and their application with regard to next-generation computing and advanced electronics devices.
 An essential purpose of this website is to inform about my research and education projects.
 Please feel free to get in touch and contact me via email (lonskymartin@gmail.com).

 Aside from research, I am passionate about teaching and communicating physics as well as materials science.
 Please check out my blog on teaching physics in higher education that I launched in summer 2022.
 My teaching style involves a strong and effective interaction with students, the clear demonstration of the relevance and applications of the subject matter, and strengthening motivation through my own enthusiasm for science.
 I believe that sometimes it can take just one lecture or personal interaction to spark a lifetime interest.
 Moreover, I am also a strong advocate of incorporating more computational contents into science and engineering coursework.